Ayudh/Hackerrank-30-days-of-code-java/README.md

 # Hackerrank-30-days-of-code-java
-Java Code for Hackerrand 30 days of code
+Java Code for Hackerrank 30 days of code